rikulo/rikulo-docs/docs/Views/Fundamentals/Show_Web_Content.md

     textView.html = "<table><tr><td>${data1}</td><td>${data2}</tr></table>";

 > [TextView](api:view) can show a plain text, or a fragment of HTML content, depending on the constructor and the property you use.

+> Here we discuss how to display Web content in a view.
+If you embed a view into a part of a HTML page (e.g., the page has headers and footers made of pure HTML), please refer to [the Embed in HTML Page section](Embed_in_HTML_Page.html).

 ##Replace Part of Web Content with Views